 Our story continues in 1889 with a young girl from Portland, Maine.
 Her name is Alida Greely Brown, and she is the daughter of General John Marshall Brown and Alida Carroll Brown.
 Sadly, the young Alida died while studying abroad in Switzerland.
 She had only lived for 18 years.
 In 1890, General and Mrs. Brown erected a private memorial chapel on their rural estate in Falmouth Foreside in honor of their beloved Alida.
-They named this chapel after the other young girl who is known today as Saint Mother the Virgin, the Mother of God.
+They named this chapel after the other young girl who is known today as Saint Mother the Virgin, the Mother of God (Theotokos, the God-bearer).

 The history of Falmouth helps to elucidate the evolution of both the beautiful structure and the character of Saint Mary’s.
 Falmouth was incorporated in 1718 as a town that included all of what is now Portland, South Portland, Cape Elizabeth and parts of Westbrook.
 The other communities separated later in that century and in the early 19th century.
 While Portland grew into a city, Falmouth remained a farming community.
 In the late 19th century, several large estates were built in the Foreside area, and that part of town became a summer community along the shores of Casco Bay.

 The Memorial Chapel of Saint Mary the Virgin was inspired by the Norman Church of Saint Mary’s in Iffley in Oxfordshire, England.
 General Brown also selected the site of their chapel with care: the chapel was orientated so that the sun will shine through the East window above the altar on the morning of the Feast of the Annunciation of the Blessed Virgin Mary which occurs every year on March 25.